-This course will provide an introduction to the psychological assessment tools typically used by counselors in forensic settings.
+This course will introduce the psychological assessment tools typically used by counselors in forensic settings.
 The student will become familiar with understanding the testing measurements as well as interpretation.
 Students will also learn more about the various psychological disorders and criminal behaviors often diagnosed via testing.
 Students will be exposed to interviewing, assessment, and counseling skills that are used in forensic and clinical assessments and evaluations.
 Prerequisites: HSV561 and HSV564.